Bird sightings across the region - The Boston Globe

 Recent bird sightings as reported to the Massachusetts Audubon Society:

-South Shore: There was a horned grebe and a Caspian tern at Duxbury Beach.
-A royal tern showed up at Allen’s Pond Wildlife Sanctuary in Westport.
+Westport: There was a black skimmer and a great cormorant reported at Gooseberry Neck.

-Nantucket: There was a gadwall and a black-necked stilt at Great Point Lagoon, and a grasshopper sparrow was spotted at Katama Farm.
+Miscellaneous: Sightings from last week included a ruddy duck at Chestnut Hill Reservoir, a long-tailed duck in Gloucester Harbor, and a red-throated loon on the Mystic Lakes in Medford.
+An American bittern was spotted at Mount Auburn Cemetery in Cambridge.
+There was a tricolored heron at Magnolia Point in Gloucester and an upland sandpiper at Logan Airport.

-For more information about bird sightings or to report bird sightings, call Mass.
-Audubon at 781-259-8805 or go to www.mass audubon.org.
+For more information about bird sightings or to report sightings, call Mass.
+Audubon at 781-259-8805 or go to www.mass audubon.org